arduino/help-center-content/content/Arduino Cloud/Cloud Editor/Selecting-between-multiple-libraries-with-the-same-name.md

 5. Click the "Done" button.

-6. From the menu on the left side of the Arduino Web Editor window, click "Libraries".
+6. From the menu on the left side of the Cloud Editor window, click "Libraries".

-7. From the Libraries pane of the Arduino Web Editor window, click the "Favorites" tab.
+7. From the Libraries pane of the Cloud Editor window, click the "Favorites" tab.

    ![Library Tab](img/Library_Tab.png)